GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Hardware is the part you can replace.
-Software is the part you have to keep, because it’s so expensive and nobody understands it any more.
+> ### Our goals are very simple.
+We're going to create the software that puts a computer on every desk and in every home.
 >
-> ~ *Jim Horning*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts